 The original AudioQuest Dragonfly, also known as V1.0, was the one to start the whole miniaturization of DACs.
 Its price in 2012. was $249 and it was widely regarded as a great bang for the buck product.
 Eight years down the road, such and even slightly improved performance can be found in DragonFly Black for less than half that price.
 DragonFly Cobalt might be 20% more expensive than the original, but its performance is on another level altogether.

 Still, what was unimaginable in 2012. is more than imaginable now.
 Cobalt has been on the market for one year and as great as it is, there are some new competitors emerging, offering even better value.
-But if you have a good deal on it, or you’re limited to single-ended connection, DragonFly Cobalt might still be a great choice.
+But if you have a good deal on it, or you’re limited to a single-ended connection, DragonFly Cobalt might still be a good choice.

-|DRAGONFLY COBALT – CHARACTERISTICS|
+|DRAGONFLY COBALT – CHARACTERISTICS

 Resolution support: up to 24-bit / 96 kHz